Middleware-agnostic · DDS today · Zenoh planned

 Adaptive Visibility

 The main observer stays zero-participant.
-When the user explicitly observes a shared-memory topic, ros2probe spawns a short-lived, namespace-isolated subprocess that joins the DDS domain only inside its mount namespace — the runtime itself never becomes a middleware participant.
+When the user explicitly observes a shared-memory topic, ros2probe spawns a short-lived, namespace-isolated subprocess that joins the DDS domain only inside its mount namespace.
+The runtime itself never becomes a middleware participant.

 How it works